Munificentissimus Deus: Relevance to the faithful

+Marian seers and the dogma of Assumption

+On 1 May 1950 Gilles Bouhours (a marian seer) reported to Pius XII a presumed message that the Virgin Mary would have ordered him to communicate to the pope on the dogma of the Assumption of the Holy Virgin Mary.
+It is said that Pius XII asked God, during the Holy Year of 1950, for a sign that could reassure him that the dogma of the Assumption of the Virgin Mary was actually wanted by God and when Gilles communicated the message to Pius XII, the pope considered this message the hoped-for sign.
+Six months after the private audience granted to Gilles by the pope, Pius XII himself proclaimed the dogma of the Assumption of body and soul of the Blessed Virgin Mary into Heaven.

 Non-Catholic opinion

 Paul Tillich asked fellow Protestant theologian Reinhold Niebuhr in March 1950, about eight months before the decree was promulgated, if he expected the Pope to make the declaration about Mary's assumption ex cathedra.
 Niebuhr replied: "I don't think so; he is too clever for that; it would be a slap in the face of the whole modern world and it would be dangerous for the Roman Church to do that today".

-Among the Eastern Orthodox and miaphysite Copts, Armenians, Ethiopians, Eritreans, the doctrine of the Dormition of the Theotokos is different from the Assumption.
+Among the Eastern Orthodox and Miaphysite Oriental Orthodox Churches, the doctrine of the Dormition of the Theotokos is different from, but theoretically compatible with, the Assumption.
+The doctrine of the Dormition specifically holds that Mary was dead when her body was taken to Heaven; the Catholic doctrine of the Assumption announced by Munificentissimus Deus carefully avoids the question, saying only that she was taken bodily to Heaven, thereby allowing Catholics to believe that she was alive or that she was dead.

 Carl Jung, in the final chapters of his 1952 book Answer to Job, called the dogma "the most important religious event since the Reformation".
 He chastized its Protestant critics for overlooking its real psychological significance.
 Namely, Jung saw it as the manifestation of a culminating desire for completion in the Christian psyche; recognizing the feminine side of the divine would ease the inevitable incarnation of the Holy Ghost in humanity.